IgnatiusOfAntioch/IgnatiusOfAntioch.github.io/content/_index.md

  ## Welcome to my page

 Site is under construction: I will be adding more content to this front page.
-Meanwhile, [check out the blog](http://localhost:1313/page/blog/).
+Meanwhile, check out the blog (see link above).

 ![](https://images2.imgbox.com/a8/cc/WgQCVwQJ_o.jpg)